Germany > Saxony-Anhalt > Wernigerode

 St. John's Church (1270?) ©Yuriy Buriak

-Follow this link to view the map of the town.
-If you plan to walk in the mountains, then use the map below, since it contains all observation decks.
+If you plan to walk in the mountains, then use the map below, since it contains all viewpoints.

 Map of mountain trails in Wernigerode